deskara/zombieShooter/README.md

 Currently just a clone of ZombieShooterLevel1, there were plans to have multiple maps but this was scrapped.

 ## Scripts
+I've given a short description of what each script does.
 ### Weapon System Folder
+This folder contains the scripts that specifically pertain to weapons.
 #### bulletScript
 This script handles having the bullets deal damage, destroying them and contains the setters for firespeed and damage.
 #### leftGunAnim